- I am teaching CSCI 544 Applied Natural Language Processing next semester (Spring 2015).

 Current and Recent Activities

-- I am teaching CSCI 561 Foundations of Artificial Intelligence, Spring 2012.
+- I taught CSCI 561 Foundations of Artificial Intelligence, Spring 2012, with Liang Huang.

 - I was Syntax and Parsing area co-chair for EACL 2012 (with Xavier Carreras).